 How do I sign up for direct deposit?Request a direct deposit form from the Business Office.
 Complete the form and submit it with a voided check to the Business Office.

 How do I know my refund check will be sent to my correct address?When a refund check is mailed to a student, it is sent to the address the student has reported to the Registrar’s Office as "preferred".
 Address changes can be made by logging in to PowerCampus Self-Service.
 It is to the student’s advantage to ensure that their address is accurate in the Registrar’s office.
-A student refund check is mailed to students on clerkship who do not use direct deposit and to on-campus students who have failed to pick up their check from the Business Office within the required timeframe.
+A student refund check is mailed to students who do not use direct deposit.

 I received the refund from my disbursement but I do not need the entire amount.
-What do I need to do to return a portion of it?Contact Becky (email@example.com or 816-654-7181) or April (firstname.lastname@example.org or 816-654-7182) in the Business Office.
-They will provide instruction based upon the student’s specific situation.
+What do I need to do to return a portion of it?Contact Jerry Belcher (email@example.com), Asst Financial Aid Director, who will provide instruction based upon the student’s specific situation.

-How can I get more money if I run out before my next disbursement?There is an emergency loan available to COM students who can apply for up to $1,000.
-A $40 loan fee is charged.
-The disbursement must be expected within 90 days.
+How can I get more money if I run out before my next disbursement?There is an emergency loan available to students who can apply for up to $1,000.
+A $30 loan fee is charged.
+The repayment is expected within 90 days.
 An application form is available in the Financial Aid Office that must be completed and submitted to Financial Aid by Tuesday afternoon.
 The forms are submitted to the Finance Office on Wednesday morning.
 Once the promissory note is signed, the funds are direct deposited to the student's bank account.

 How can I receive more financial aid funds?That depends on the individual student’s situation; the student would need to discuss it with a financial aid administrator.
 The allowable adjustments to the student budget can be found our website at the following link: